Tap into your creative side!

 Ceramics: Wheel Throwing And Hand-Building For Raku Firing

-Instructor: Dean Hoegger studied ceramics and education and UW-Green Bay in the late 70's and has been making pots and teaching ever since.
-He has taught weekly adult classes at The Barnsite Art Studio in Kewaunee, WI, Clay on Steele in Algoma, WI, and in his studio in Sturgeon Bay, WI.
-He currently exhibits at The Flying Pig in Algoma and the Woodwalk Gallery in Egg Harbor, WI.
-For the past decade, Dean has been passing on this art form to middle and high school students who attend UW-Green Bay's Summer Art Studio Camp.
+Instructor: Dean Hoegger studied ceramics and education at UW-Green Bay in the late 70s and has been making pots and teaching ever since.
+He is a long-time instructor for UWGB's Summer Art Camps and teaches year-round classes at Clay on Steele in Algoma, WI and in his studio in Door County.
+He currently exhibits his work at the Woodwalk Gallery in Egg Harbor, Art Street in Green Bay and other summer art fairs.

 Book-Making: A One Of A Kind Experience!

-In this popular workshop, you will create your own hard-covered book while learning and incorporating techniques used hundreds of years ago.
-You will learn and create four different styles of books, paint your own cover designs, experience the joy of success, and carry with you the knowledge and skill that will enable you to make your own books at home.
+In this popular workshop, artist/instructor Kathy Hackbarth will introduce you to the exciting world of book-making.
+During this program you will create your own hand-covered book while learning techniques and incorporating them into an art form begun hunderds of years ago.
+You will learn and create four different styles of books, paint your own cover designs, experience the joy of success, and carry with you the knowledge and skill that will enable you to make your own one-of-a-kind books at home.

-All supplies will be provided.
-If you have special papers that you really love, feel free to bring them along.
+*All supplies will be provided in this materials fee.
+If you have special papers that you really love, feel free to bring them along!